OISF/suricata/doc/userguide/rules/kerberos-keywords.rst

 krb5_sname
 ----------

-Kerberos server name, provided in the ticket (for AS-REQ and TGS-REQ messages) or in the error message.
+Kerberos server name, provided in the ticket (for AS-REP and TGS-REP messages) or in the error message.

 If the server name from the Kerberos message is composed of several parts, the